+Tortilla Casserole is one of those delicious Tex-Mex entrees I can never get enough of!
 Happy New Year to one and all!
 I hope you are having a wonderful New Year’s Day and enjoying the holiday with friends and/or family.
-Today’s recipe is a tasty Tex-Mex casserole that’s rather quick and easy to assemble and prepare for dinner.
-It combines ground beef, onions, garlic, cumin, chili powder, both tomato and mushroom soups and cheese, which is layered between corn tortillas and more cheese.
-I had this oven ready in less than 30 minutes.
+Today’s recipe is a tasty Tex-Mex casserole that’s perfect for family gatherings or even company.
+It’s layered like lasagna but with white corn tortillas instead of lasagna noodles.

 Last month ice storms whipped through North Texas and we had to cancel a dinner party for our Sunday school class because roads were slick and dangerous.
 On top of that, the power was out all across the county.
 I was in the middle of baking my Melt in Your Mouth Pumpkin Cookies when the power went out.
 Fortunately for us, ours was only out about three hours due to one of the trees down the street falling on a power line.
 But others in the county were not so lucky.
 Some friends of ours had power outages for a couple of days.